apivideo/api.video-nodejs-client/doc/api/AuthenticationApi.md

     try {
         const client = new ApiVideoClient();

-        const refreshTokenPayload = ''; //
+        const refreshTokenPayload = {
-                refreshTokenPayload.setRefreshToken(); // The refresh token is either the first refresh token you received when you authenticated with the auth/api-key endpoint, or it&#39;s the refresh token from the last time you used the auth/refresh endpoint.
+			refreshToken: "refreshToken_example", // The refresh token is either the first refresh token you received when you authenticated with the auth/api-key endpoint, or it's the refresh token from the last time you used the auth/refresh endpoint.
 Place this in the body of your request to obtain a new access token (which is valid for an hour) and a new refresh token.
+		};

         // AccessToken
         const result = await client.authentication.refresh(refreshTokenPayload);